cballou/Turntable.FM-Squared/README.md

 you must leave intact the portion of code for getSimilarTracks() as well as handleItunesResults(), as well as not modify the linksynergy.com URL containing an Apple Partner Program affiliate id.
 ```

+You may read the GPLv3 license here: http://www.gnu.org/copyleft/gpl.html

 Credits
 =======
 This was made possible (in part) by research, porting, and idea grabbing from the following sources: